Hornbook

 A hornbook (horn-book) is a single-sided alphabet tablet, which served from medieval times as a primer for study, and sometimes included vowel combinations, numerals or short verse.
-The hornbook was in common use in England around 1450, but may originate from more than a century earlier.
+The hornbook was in common use in England around 1450, but may have originated more than a century earlier.
 The term (hornbook) has been applied to different study materials in different fields but owes its origin to children's education, represented by a sheet of vellum or paper displaying the alphabet, religious verse, etc., protected with a translucent covering of horn (or mica) and attached to a frame provided with a handle.

 History

 Horn books, battledore books and crisscross books were all tablets designed primarily to teach the alphabet to children laid out as an abecedarium, the elementary method of teaching used from Antiquity to the Middle Ages where letters of the alphabet were taught by rote.
 An illustration of a hornbook from 1326 appears in a richly illuminated vellum manuscript (Liber de Officiis Regum, by Walter de Wilemete) but the earliest recorded reference (to a "boke of horn") is in 1450.
-Wooden hornbook primers were in common use by children from the mid-15th century to late 18th century, evolving in to battledore books (mid 18th to mid 19th century), crisscross books, finally displaced by cardboard ABC books in the 19th century.
+Wooden hornbook primers were in common use by children from the mid-15th century to late 18th century, evolving in to battledore books (mid-18th to mid-19th century), crisscross books, finally displaced by cardboard ABC books in the 19th century.

 Hornbooks consist of a lesson sheet illustrating the letters of the alphabet, mounted on a paddle of wood, bone, leather, silver, lead alloy or stone and protected by a thin sheet of translucent horn, or mica, held in place by narrow brass strips (latten) tacked through the horn to the paddle to protect the lesson sheet.
 The paddle often had a handle with a hole for a cord or ribbon suspended from the child's girdle at their waist.
 The lesson sheet, which was first of vellum and later of paper, were typically inscribed with a large cross, followed by alphabet letters, numbers and in later version, short verse.
 Hornbooks displayed letters of the alphabet, a syllabary and prayers for novice readers.
 Andrew Tuer described a typical hornbook with a line separating the lower case and capital letters from the syllabary.
 This syllabarium or syllabary, likely added to the hornbook in 1596, taught pronunciations of vowel and consonant combinations.